TylerBrock/mongo-hacker/README.md

   - undef: A string representing what should be shown when a value is undefined for a given document
 - Observe that you can still pass useful things to `.find()`, for example to ditch columns from the output
   - `db.survey.find(null, {questions: 0}).t({maxlen: 200})  // would hide the questions column`

+AutoMulti
+- Automatically use multi updates -- to disable: `setAutoMulti(false)`

 ``` js
 db.users.update({}, {$set: {awesome: true}})